fradamt/HitStar/README.md

 ## How to play

 Refer [the original game rules](https://hitstergame.com/en-us/how-to-play/) for how to play the game itself.
-You do not need to connect Spotify.
 Scanning a QR-Code from one of the cards with the mobiel app will automatically play the song.
 To do this install the .apk from this repo on you Android phone.
 After launching the app, press the big scan button in the middle.
 The app will switch to camera mode so you are able to scan a game card QR-Code and play the according music-file.

 To configure the path where the music is stored, click on the setting button, and adjust the path to your phones local storage or add the link to you static webserver.
+For a cardless offline gameplay you can select subfolders from that local storage path.
+Afterwards you can click the "Random Play" button beside the play/ pause.
+After pressing the Random-Play button, the app will play a random song from one of the selected folders.
+You do not have the need to scan a card.
+The resolve, artist, song and year, just click on the music note icon which will show the relevant information.

-Here is a short rundown of the game itself:
+Here is a short rundown of the classic card game itself:
 * Everyone receives a hit card at the beginning of a game.
 A hit contains information about a song, containing its title, the artist and year when it was released.
 * A short snippet of a hit is played to you.
 You'll have to guess if it was released either before or after the hit that you already have in your collection.
 * If you guessed correctly, you'll earn the hit card and add it to your collection.
 The game will continue to the next player.